Dalelchak-Bhagaura massacre: Killing pattern

-The intelligence network at Patna had given signals of possible vendetta on the part of Yadavs after the Chhechani, and patrol units were alerted near the vulnerable villages, but afterall nothing could stop the lynching party from committing mass murders.
+The intelligence network at Patna had given signals of possible vendetta on the part of Yadavs after the Chhechani, and patrol units were alerted near the vulnerable villages, but after all nothing could stop the lynching party from committing mass murders.
 According to Ram Deen Singh, a victim of the incident:

 "The Yadavs want us to be finished, so that they can take our land cheaply."
 With the Koel canal coming up right alongside Baghaura, land in the village would soon have been precious beyond words.

 While hiding in his haystack, Amresh Singh of Dalelchak heard the killer mob shout:

 "MCC zindabad" and "Chhechani ka badla le liya" (We have taken revenge for Chhechani - where Rajputs had killed Yadavs in April) before disappearing into the night.

 Later, a Times of India report covered the ground situation of the village in aftermath of the carnage as well as the failure of government to deal with the plight of victims.
 Though Chief Minister Bindeshwari Dubey paid a visit to the village, nothing more was done to ward off the fears from the mind of the affected families and to end the cause of disputes which had the potential to bring more cases of inter-caste conflicts in the future between the two communities.
 According to another victim Vinay Singh:

 "Bus ek sarkari naukri mili hai anukampa ke adhar par jis se pariwar chal raha hai, Bhagwan ne jo mere sath kiya wo kisi ke sath na kare (What I have got is a government job on compassionate ground.
 What God has done to me, He should not do it with others)," he said.